martnml/i-Exam-online-exam/README.md

 5. **Environment Configuration:**

-    - Copy the `.env.example` file to `.env` and update it with your database and other configurations.
+    - Copy the `.env.I-Exam` file to `.env` and update it with your database and other configurations.

 6. **Install Dependencies:**

     ```bash
     composer install
     ```